Swallowing after chest radiotherapy

 - Build Up

-Your doctor may prescribe medicines to reduce the soreness, including
+Your doctor or nurse can prescribe medicines to reduce the soreness, including

 - Liquid medicines